 Viruses constantly change through mutation.
 Scientists monitor changes in the virus by sequencing, trying to find the new variants of concern.
 New variants can change virulence and infectivity of viruses in the sense of how widely the new variants spread and how the disease differs from the disease caused by other variants.
-The most important question is how the new variants affect therapy, molecular diagnostic testing for COVID-19, and effectiveness of vaccination.
+The most important question is how the new variants affect therapy, molecular diagnostic testing for COVID-19 and effectiveness of vaccination.

-The first variant of SARS-CoV-2 occurred at the beginning of the pandemic, in late January or early February 2020.
-It was a D614G substitution (substitution of aspartic acid to glycine at position 614) in the gene encoding the spike protein, but outside of the RBD region [12, 19].
-After several months, this specific D614G mutant replaced the initial SARS-CoV-2 strain identified in China and by June 2020 became the dominant form of the virus circulating globally (Figure 5) [19].
+A first variant of SARS-CoV-2 occurred in the beginning of the pandemic, in late January or early February 2020.
+It was a D614G substitution (substitution of aspartic acid to glycine at position 614) in the gene encoding the spike protein, but outside of the RBD region [19, 20].
+After several months, this specific D614G mutant replaced the initial SARS-CoV-2 strain identified in China and by June 2020 became the dominant form of the virus circulating globally (Figure 5) [20].
 This strain has increased infectivity and transmission, but without the effects on clinical illness or effectiveness of commercial laboratory diagnostics tests.

-The next new variant of SARS-CoV-2 identified in North Jutland, Denmark, in August and September 2020 has been linked to infection among farmed mink.
+The next new variant of SARS-CoV-2 has been identified in North Jutland, Denmark in August and September 2020 linked to infection among farmed mink.
 This specific variant has a combination of mutations not previously observed.
-The impact of this mutant was that the infected mink transferred the infection to 12 humans, but it did not spread widely [20].
+The impact of this mutant was that the infected mink transferred the infection to 12 humans, but it did not spread widely [21].

 In the United Kingdom, a novel important variant has been identified as SARS-CoV-2 VOC 202012/01 (Variant of Concern, year 2020, month 12, variant 01) or 501Y.V1.
-In November 2020, a rapid increase in COVID-19 cases overall was associated with the emergence of this new variant in south east, east regions of the UK and London.
-Retrospectively, the first instance of VOC 202012/01 was identified in a case from September 20, 2020 in the UK [21].
-This variant contains 23 nucleotide substitutions and is not phylogenetically related to the SARS-CoV-2 virus circulating in the United Kingdom at the time the variant was detected [21].
+In November 2020, a rapid increase in COVID-19 cases overall was associated with the emergence of this new variant in South East, East regions of UK and London.
+Retrospectively, the first instance of VOC 202012/01 was identified in a case from 20 September 2020 in the UK [22].
+This variant contains 23 nucleotide substitutions and is not phylogenetically related to the SARS-CoV-2 virus circulating in the United Kingdom at the time the variant was detected [22].

-The three mutations that have the largest potential biological effect of the UK variants are N501Y, spike deletion 69/70 del and P687H [21, 22].
+The 3 mutations that have the largest potential biological effect of UK variants are N501Y, spike deletion 69/70 del and P687H [22, 23].
 The N501Y mutation leads to an amino acid change from asparagine to tyrosine at position 501.
-It is one of six key contact residues within the RBD and has been identified with having increasing binding affinity to human ACE-2 [23].
+It is one of six key contact residues within the RBD and has been identified with having increasing binding affinity to human ACE2 [24].

-The 69/70 del mutation is a deletion of six bases in the RNA, leading to the removal of two amino acids at position 69 and 70 of the spike protein.
-This spike deletion has been described in the context of evasion of the human immune response but has also occurred a number of times in association with other RBD changes [22, 23].
+The 69/70 del mutation is a deletion of 6 bases in the RNA, leading to the removal of 2 amino acids at position 69 and 70 of the spike protein.
+This spike deletion has been described in the context of evasion of the human immune response but has also occurred a number of times in association with other RBD changes [23, 24].

-The P681H mutation led to a change from proline to histidine at position 681 [23].
+The P681H mutation led to a change from proline to histidine at position 681 [24].
 This mutation is immediately adjacent to the furin cleavage site, a known location of biological significance.